Marian Bakermans-Kranenburg: Career

 Bakermans-Kranenburg was born in Alphen aan den Rijn.
-She earned a degree in general pedagogy and family relations at Leiden University in 1989.
-Four years later she earned a PhD under Marinus van IJzendoorn, with a thesis titled "The Adult Attachment Interniew: Psychometric analyse".
+She earned a master's degree in education at Leiden University in 1989.
+Four years later she earned a PhD under the supervision of Dr. Marinus van IJzendoorn, with a thesis titled Het gehechtheidsbiografisch interview.
+Betrouwbaarheid en discriminante validiteit ('The Adult Attachment Interview: Psychometric analysis').
 Bakermans-Kranenburg stayed at Leiden University and started working at the Centre for Child and Family Studies, where she was an assistant professor until 2004.
 She was associate professor for another three years before being appointed as full professor in September 2007.

+In 2004 Bakermans-Kranenburg earned a VIDI award by the Dutch Research Council, a grant for outstanding young researchers who are among the top 10-20% of their peer group.
+In 2009 earned a Vici award by the same organization (Dutch Research Council), a grant for outstanding senior researchers who have shown that they have the ability successfully to develop their own innovative lines of research and to act as coaches for young researchers.

+In 2005, Bakermans-Kranenburg received the Bowlby-Ainsworth Award 2005 from the New York Attachment Consortium & The Center for Mental Health Promotion, this Award recognizes founders and singular contributors to the Bowlby-Ainsworth tradition of attachment theory and research.
+In 2012 Bakermans-Kranenburg became an Elected member of the Royal Netherlands Academy of Arts and Sciences.

-In 2009 Bakermans-Kranenburg earned a Vici award by the Netherlands Organisation for Scientific Research.
-In 2015 she obtained a European Research Council Advanced Grant to be spent on research improving the sensitivity of fathers to their newborn children.
+In 2015 Bakermans-Kranenburg received a European Research Council Advanced Grant to be spent on research improving the sensitivity of fathers to their newborn children.

-Bakermans-Kranenburg became a member of the Royal Netherlands Academy of Arts and Sciences in 2012.